maikelthedev/maikeldotuk.github.io/_drafts/_posts/first-steps-on-the-project.md

 I will have to justify my choices too.
 In here my choice for the Udemy course is becaue an introductory course always gives you more information than you require but groups them nicely so you can expand using the documentation.

 With the documenation alone you don't know where to begin, while Udemy course is sequential.

+By the way I'm following carefully my own Gantt chart for the project.
+Either way the most research that I do now, the better later.